andreaszabari/Join-Meet-Us/ios/README.md

-# Jitsi Meet SDK for iOS
+# Meet SDK for iOS

-The Jitsi Meet iOS SDK provides the same user experience as the Jitsi Meet app, in a customizable way which you can embed in your apps.
+The Meet iOS SDK provides the same user experience as the Meet app, in a customizable way which you can embed in your apps.

 ## Sample applications using the SDK

-If you want to see how easy integrating the Jitsi Meet SDK into a native application is, take a look at the [sample applications repository](https://github.com/jitsi/jitsi-meet-sdk-samples).
+If you want to see how easy integrating the Meet SDK into a native application is, take a look at the [sample applications repository](https://github.com/jitsi/jitsi-meet-sdk-samples).

 ## Usage